XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/game-preparation-guide.md

 I'm looking forward to meeting you at our next Online Game Without Thrones!

-Goal of this game is to create a castle to unite the houses of Westeros.
+In this game we'll create a castle to unite the houses of Westeros.
 You and your fellow players will self-organize like Wildlings.

 There will be no command and control, no hierarchy, no managers, masters or owners.